leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 these identifications.
 The `#reduce` command is mainly useful to understand why two terms are considered the same.

 Lean is also a programming language.
-It has a compiler to native code and an interpreter.
+It has a compiler that generates a binary executable and an interactive interpreter.
 You can use the command `#eval` to execute expressions, and it is the preferred way of testing your functions.
 Note that `#eval` and `#reduce` are *not* equivalent.
 The command `#eval` first compiles Lean expressions into an intermediate representation (IR) and then uses an interpreter to execute the generated IR.
 Some builtin types (e.g., `Nat`, `String`, `Array`) have a more efficient representation in the IR.
 The IR has support for using foreign functions that are opaque to Lean.

-[chris] what is "compiler to native code" ?
-DO you mean compiles to binary executable, or is it a transpiler to "C" ?

 In contrast, the ``#reduce`` command relies on a reduction engine similar to the one used in Lean's trusted kernel, the part of Lean